DanielLukic/krok-dart/README.md

 This feels like the right approach.
 I'll probably remove the "options-based" commands at some point.

+### How To Use The KrakenApi Class

+Please see `bin/example.dart` for a first impression.
+Then continue by looking at the `lib/cli/command/` files for more details.

+Note that at least for now, this is meant to be used as a command line app primarily.

 ### The name?

 I have no idea.